k2052/md-styles/README.md

 - solarized-light

-I'll and a bunch more soon!
+I'll add a bunch more soon!
 PRs welcome

 ## TODOS